-Keeping your product data feed clean and optimized is the most critical technical aspect of running any eCommerce business.
-Sloppy product titles and descriptions will both turn off potential customers and, in many cases, get you booted out of marketplaces that require e-merchants to conform to their product data quality standards.
+Keeping your product data feed clean and optimized is a critical technical aspect to running any eCommerce business.
+Sloppy product titles and descriptions will both turn off potential customers, reduce your visibility in search and, in some cases, get you booted out of marketplaces.

-First, let’s define what we mean by a clean product data feed
+What do we mean by a clean product data feed?

-A clean data feed consists of product attributes that are standardized, complete and accurate across all listings.
+A clean data feed must have attributes assigned that are standardized, complete and accurate across all listings.

 Why a clean data feed matters